Scholarships for undergraduate and postgraduate students

-The scholarships are for an Honours student (or equivalent) who undertakes their research project in one of the following fields of research:
+HOT NORTH scholarships were set up for undergraduate and postgraduate students to undertake a research project in one of the following fields of research:

 Skin Health; Respiratory Health; Antimicrobial Resistance; Chronic Diseases; Vector Borne and Emerging Diseases.

-Scholarships are open to domestic students (Australian citizens and Permanent Residents) across Australia who have been accepted into an Honours program (or equivalent) at Charles Darwin University, James Cook University or the University of Western Australia
+Scholarships were open to domestic students (Australian citizens and Permanent Residents) across Australia who had been accepted into an undergraduate or postgraduate course (or equivalent) at Charles Darwin University, James Cook University, University of Western Australia, University of Sydney, University of Melbourne, Monash University and university partners of the QIMR Berghofer Medical Research Institute and the South Australian Health and Medical Research Institute.

 View the profiles of some of our HOT NORTH supervisors by clicking on the links below